 Just 15 minutes from the centre of Santa Cruz lies this impressive tourist attraction that’s definitely worth a visit for backpackers wanting a day to relax in beautiful surroundings.

-This place is 25 hectares of stunning nature including the world’s largest butterfly park, 15 swimming pools, nature walks, an orchid house, a huge aviary, tortoise house and a monkey beach!
+This place is 25 hectares of stunning nature including the world’s largest butterfly park, 15 swimming pools, nature walks, an orchid house, a huge aviary, tortoise house and free roaming monkeys!

 Parque Lomas de Arena

-A natural desert just 17 kilometres southwest of Santa Cruz has sand dunes that rise over 12 metres into the sky.
+A natural desert just 17 kilometres southwest of Santa Cruz has sand dunes that rise over 12 metres into the sky!
 There are lagoons amidst the dunes, tropical plains and jungles, all of which are excellent for wildlife spotting!
 The park is also a great place for sand boarding!
 Although this place can be reached independently, a tour is recommended to get the most out of your visit.

 Things to See and Places to go Just Outside the City